 Every November Silicon Valley and UK leaders in entrepreneurship lead workshops, masterclasses and lectures, with the aim to debate, discuss, create and fund today’s most disruptive technologies to change our world in the years to come.
 In 2013 SVC2UK also launched the 100 Club for CEOs who are expected to take their businesses to £100m in revenue within 3-5 years.
 Please see separate tab on this exciting initiative.

 Each year, SVC2UK grows in reach and influence.
-This year, cities from around Europe and beyond hosted Silicon Valley Comes to You (SVC2U) – a programme of events that run concurrently with SVC2UK.
-These locations will harness momentum of SVC2UK to showcase local talent and motivate others to start their own enterprise.
+This year, cities from around Europe and beyond hosted Silicon Valley Comes 2 You (SVC2U) – a programme of events that run concurrently with SVC2UK.
+These locations harness momentum of SVC2UK to showcase local talent and motivate others to start their own enterprise.

 To view more photos of the events visit – http://www.svc2uk.com/uk/photos-2013/